The Time Domain Linear Sampling Method for determining the shape of multiple scatterers using electromagnetic waves: Introduction

 While the frequency domain LSM is certainly easy to implement and can determine the shape of the scatterer for a variety of different types of scatterer, it requires a large amount of multi-static data.
 In an effort to decrease the number of source and receiver points, the Time Domain LSM (TD-LSM) was proposed, and analyzed for acoustic scattering by a sound soft object by Haddar et al.~\cite{CHLM10}.
 Numerical results show that a coarser set of data can be used.
 The TD-LSM was then extended, with an improved numerical implementation, to scatterers with an impedance boundary condition by Marmorat et al.~\cite{MarmoratEtal}.
 Following encouraging numerical results~\cite{GuoEtal}, an analysis of the TD-LSM for penetrable acoustic scatterers was given by Cakoni at al.~\cite{CMS-21}.
 This analysis is based on the use of Laplace transforms to prove continuity estimates for the method and relies upon the localization of transmission eigenvalues due to Vodev~\cite{Vodev-18}.

 Our paper is devoted to extending the TD-LSM to the time domain electromagnetic inverse problem.
 We give the first analysis and preliminary numerical results for the method.
-The methods we use to prove the theoretical results are extensions of the techniques in ~\cite{CHLM10,MarmoratEtal,monksel16} via Laplace transforms.
+The methods we use to prove the theoretical results are extensions of the techniques in~\cite{CHLM10,MarmoratEtal,monksel16} via Laplace transforms.
 We choose to analyze scattering by an impenetrable scatterer with an impedance boundary condition (suitable for an imperfect conductor).
 The same analysis can be adapted to the case of a perfect conductor and we shall show a numerical example of this case.
-Unfortunately, for Maxwell's equations, it is not currently possible to analyze the case of a penetrable scatterer using Laplace transforms~\cite{cak21}.
-As shown by Cakoni et al.~\cite{cak21} for the case of a spherically stratified medium, and by Vodev~\cite{Vodev-21} for more general scatterers, there does not exist a suitable half plane of the complex plane that is devoid of transmission eigenvalues, and this rules out the simple use of Laplace transforms as was done for the Helmholtz equation~\cite{CMS-21}.
+Unfortunately, for Maxwell's equations, it is not currently possible to analyze the case of a penetrable scatterer using Laplace transforms: As shown by Cakoni et al.~\cite{cak21} for the case of a spherically stratified medium, and by Vodev~\cite{Vodev-21} for more general scatterers, there does not exist a suitable half-plane of the complex plane that is devoid of transmission eigenvalues, and this rules out the simple use of Laplace transforms as was done for the Helmholtz equation~\cite{CMS-21}.
 For a complete discussion of this issue, see~\cite{cak21}.
 Despite being unable to analyze the TD-LSM for penetrable scatterers, we can still test the algorithm in this case.
 In Section~\ref{sec:num} we provide an example with a penetrable scatterer.
 The reconstruction is very similar to the case of perfect conducting or impedance scatterers, so suggesting that the TD-LSM may be applicable in that case.